 "PULL FORWARD DETECTION DELAY (SECS)" sets the time in which a car leaving the lane must reach the Pull Forward detector for the Pull Forward Detection time to be included in the car record for Lane Total.
-The delay range available from the drop-down list is from 1 to 45 seconds.
+The default delay is 5 seconds, but any delay between 0 to 120 seconds is valid.
+Click in the field and use the pop-up keypad to adjust the delay as needed.